DataDog/integrations-core/activemq/README.md

 ## Overview

-The ActiveMQ check collects metrics for brokers and queues, producers and consumers, and more.

 **Note**: If you are running a ActiveMQ version older than 5.8.0, see the [Agent 5.10.x released sample files][1].

 ## Setup